ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 To enable a high-level comparison of overall energy consumption scores across all the categories and JVMs, the normalized [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) was generated.
 This serves as an informative metric for assessing relative energy consumption.

-*Note: All subsequent plots from this category represent the mean energy consumption based on the RAPL stats for each JVM during runtime execution after subtracting the baseline measurements (i.e., default system overhead), including the 90% confidence level error.*
+*Note: All subsequent plots from this category represent the mean energy consumption based on the RAPL stats after subtracting the baseline measurements (i.e., default system overhead), including the 90% confidence level error.*

 ## Off-the-Shelf Applications